elestyle/elepay-react-native/README.md

 // "publicKey": String value.
 Required.
 Can be retrieved from your elepay account's dashboard page.
 // "hostUrl": String value.
 Optional.
 Indicates the server url that you want to customised.
 Omitted to use elepay's server.
 // "googlePayEnvironment": String value. "test" or "production".
 Used to setup Google Pay, can be omitted if Google Pay is not used.
+// "languageKey": String value.
+Availabile values are "English", "SimplifiedChinise", "TraditionalChinese" and "Japanese".
+Could be omitted. elepay SDK will try to use the system language settings, and fallback to "English" if no supported languages are found.
 NativeModules.Elepay.initElepay({
   publicKey: "the public key string",
   apiUrl: "a customised url string, can be omitted",
   googlePayEnvironment: "either 'test' or 'product' if presented.
-Can be omitted if Google Pay is not used" })
+Can be omitted if Google Pay is not used",
+  languageKey: "one of 'English', 'SimplifiedChinise', 'TraditionalChinese', 'Janapese'.
+Can be omitted."
+})

+// Change localization of elepay UI component.
+//
+// Currently elepay SDK supports the following 4 languages:
+//  * English
+//  * Simplified Chinese
+//  * Traditional Chinese
+//  * Japanese
+//
+// Note: this method should be called **AFTER** `initElepay` and before `handlePaymentWithPayload`.
+// Any invoking before `initELepay` won't work.
+But this method only requires being called once.
+NativeModules.Elepay.changeLanguage({
+    languageKey: 'Japanese' // or 'English', 'SimplifiedChinise', 'TraditionalChinese' });

 // Process payment after charging.
 //